enaeseth/jackoff/Readme.markdown

   - No file rotation.
 Rotter starts writing to a different file every hour, but Jackoff does not include this behavior.
 You pass it the name of a file you wish to write to and Jackoff writes to it until it terminates.
+If scheduled recording is desired, Jackoff can be controlled by the [Permanence][permanence] recording scheduler daemon.
   - Automatic shutdown.
 You can instruct Jackoff to only record for a certain number of seconds, after which Jackoff will stop recording and exit.
   - No support for writing MP2 or MP3 files.